 - b.
 In Business, Industrial, and Mixed-use Zoning Districts, one onsite monument sign is permitted for any lot or parcel with a minimum of 100 feet of street frontage.
 One additional monument sign is permitted for each additional 300 feet of street frontage.
 The height of a monument sign must be no greater than 12 feet to the top of design embellishments, and the sign face must be located between 2 feet and 10 feet above grade with design embellishments added to the top, sides, or bottom of the sign.
 The maximum area of a monument sign is 60 square feet.
-Monument signs must be set back a minimum of 3 feet from the right-ofway.
-Monument signs must maintain a minimum spacing of 100 feet from any other monument sign on the same street frontage. - c.
-In Business, Industrial, and Mixed-use Zoning Districts, one onsite monument sign is permitted for any lot or parcel with a minimum of 100 feet of street frontage.
-One additional monument sign is permitted for each additional 300 feet of street frontage.
-The height of a monument sign must be no greater than 12 feet to the top of design embellishments, and the sign face must be located between 2 feet and 10 feet above grade with design embellishments added to the top, sides or bottom of the sign.
-The maximum area of a monument sign is 60 square feet.
-Monument signs must be set back a minimum of 3 feet from the right-ofway.
+Monument signs must be set back a minimum of 3 feet from the right- ofway.
 Monument signs must maintain a minimum spacing of 100 feet from any other monument sign on the same street frontage. - R. Freestanding Sign: Tower Signs.
 In Business Zoning Districts for retail centers exceeding 40 acres, and in the Industrial and Mixed-use Zoning Districts for sites that abut a freeway and exceed 40 acres, one onsite tower sign is permitted for each 500 feet of street frontage, provided the total number of all freestanding signs, including monument signs, must not exceed one sign per 300 feet of street frontage.
 The maximum height of a tower sign is 15 feet.
 The maximum sign area of a tower sign is 80 square feet.
 The maximum sign area of a tower sign may be increased by an additional 20 square feet for the identification of tenants or occupants of suites 5,000 square feet or less.
 Tower signs must be set back a minimum of 3 feet from the right-of-way.
-Tower signs must maintain a minimum spacing of 300 feet from any other freestanding sign on the same street frontage.
+Tower signs must maintain a minimum spacing of 300 feet from any other freestanding sign on the same street frontage. - S. Freestanding Sign: Onsite Traffic Directional Signs.
+In the Business, Industrial, and Mixed-use Zoning Districts, onsite traffic directional signs are permitted as necessary to assist in movement of vehicular traffic on a property for the safety of pedestrian and vehicle traffic.
+The maximum sign area of an onsite traffic directional sign is 3 square feet and the maximum height of onsite traffic directional sign is 3 feet.
+An onsite traffic directional sign must be set back at least 25 feet from the right-of-way and not be located within the required perimeter landscape area.
+Onsite traffic directional signs are not counted as part of a maximum or total sign area for any use.